superform-xyz/ERC1155A/README.md

 With gas effiency in mind and preservation of expected ERC-1155 behavior, ERC-1155s still prioritizes `isApprovedForAll` over `setApprovalForOne()`.
 Only `safeTransferFrom()` function works with single allowances, `safeBatchTransferFrom()` function requires owner to grant `setApprovalForAll()` to the operator.
 Decision is dictated by a significant gas costs overhead when required to decrease (or reset, in case of an overflow) allowances for each id in array.
 Moreover, if owner has `setApprovalForAll()` set to `true`, ERC-1155s contract will not modify existing single allowances during `safeTransferFrom()` and `safeBatchTransferFrom()` - assuming that owner has full trust in *operator* for granting mass approve.
 Therefore, ERC-1155s requires owners to manage their allowances individually and be mindfull of enabling `setApprovalForAll()` for external contracts.

+# Allowances Flow of Execution

+Case 1: AllApproval + NO SingleApproval (standard 1155)

+Case 2: AllApproval + SingleApproval *(smaller than amount requested for transfer)*

+Case 3: SingleApproval *(bigger than amount requested for transfer)* + AllApproval

+Case 4: SingleApproval + NO AllApproval *(ERC20-like)*

+Therefore, the possible execution flow with two independent set of approvals is as follows:

+If caller is owner of ids, transfer just executes.

+If caller `singleApproved > transferAmount`, function executes and reduces allowance (even if setApproveForAll is true)

+If caller `singleApproved < transferAmount && isApprovedForAll`, function executes without reducing allowance (full trust assumed)

+If caller only approvedForAll, function executes without reducing allowance (full trust assumed)

 ### Gas Overhead

-Additional approval logic validation makes transfer operations more expensive.
+Additional approval logic validation makes SOME transfer operations more expensive.
 Here's how it looks by comparison to solmate ERC1155 standard implementation:

 ERC-1155S